LalaIAm/cline-novelist/memory-bank/systemPatterns.md

 ### Frontend Technology Choices
 - **React with Vite** - For component-based UI with fast development and hot module replacement
 - **Redux Toolkit** - For predictable state management across the application
-- **Draftjs/Quilljs** - For sophisticated rich text editing capabilities
+- **Quill.js** - For sophisticated rich text editing capabilities with customization
 - **TailwindCSS** - For utility-first styling approach with consistency

 ### Backend Technology Choices